renderedtext/agent-aws-stack/README.md

 This is required because those tokens are sensitive pieces of information and there is no way to create an encrypted AWS SSM parameter in an AWS CDK application without exposing it as plaintext.

 After that, you need to set a few required environment variables:
+- `SEMAPHORE_AGENT_STACK_NAME`: this is the name of your stack.
+If you want to deploy multiple instances of this stack, you'll need to use a different name for each one.
 - `SEMAPHORE_ORGANIZATION`: this is your Semaphore organization.
 - `SEMAPHORE_AGENT_AMI`: this is the AMI you created with `make packer.build` above.
 - `SEMAPHORE_AGENT_TOKEN_PARAMETER_NAME`: this is the name of the encrypted SSM parameter for the agent token you created above.